modolabs/Kurogo-Mobile-Web/doc/mw/modulepeople.rst

 the *SITE_DIR/config/people/feeds.ini* file.
 There are a variety of values to set in order to connect to your directory system.

-* *CONTROLLER_CLASS* allows you to set a different class name for the controller.
-Current options include
+* *RETRIEVER_CLASS* allows you to determine the mechanism for retrieving the data.
+Current options include:

-  * LDAPPeopleController - uses a standard LDAP server.
+  * LDAPPeopleRetriever - uses a standard LDAP server.
 You can configure the various fields if your values differ from defaults
-  * ADPeopleController - a subclass of the LDAP controller that has preconfigured mappings for Active Directory
+  * ADPeopleRetriever - a subclass of the LDAP retriever that has preconfigured mappings for Active Directory
-  * DatabasePeopleController - connects to an external database server.
+  * DatabasePeopleRetriever - connects to an external database server.
 This controller assumes that people are mapped to a single row and that the various fields are stored in single (definable) columns

 * *PERSON_CLASS* allows you to set a different class name for the returned user objects when searching.